misthero/dnd5e-spellpoints/README.md

 ## Installation Instructions
 - Copy "https://raw.githubusercontent.com/misthero/dnd5e-spellpoints/main/module.json" into the module installer inside foundry when it asks for the manifest.
 - Launch your world go to settings -> module settings and enable the module `dnd5e-spellpoints`.
-- Choose the name of the resource to use as Spell Points (default "Spell Points") you can change the name in module settings.
+- Choose the name of the resource to use as Spell Points (default "Spell Points") you can change the name in module settings. (v1 only)
 - Create a new resource with the name "Spell Points" on every character sheet.
-(Hint: if any of your player need more resources you can use the module https://github.com/ardittristan/5eSheet-resourcesPlus/tree/master)
+(Hint: if any of your player need more resources you can use the module https://github.com/ardittristan/5eSheet-resourcesPlus/tree/master)(v1 only)
 - The module will calculate Spell Points automatically when you add a new class item or level up your class.
 You can even create your own formula for calculating Spell Points.